nursultan92/simple-blog/README.md

 download **composer** first to your projects root directory using **curl**

-If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command:
+If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command in your projects root directory:

     curl -s http://getcomposer.org/installer | php